M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Introduction

 \section{Introduction}

 Accurate and robust lane detection is the foundation for safety in autonomous driving.
-Over the past few years, camera-based 2D lane detection has been extensively studied and achieved impressive results~\cite{gopalan2012learning,li2016deep,lee2017vpgnet,neven2018towards,zhang2018geometric,hou2019learning,liu2021condlanenet,tabelini2021keep,han2022laneformer,zheng2022clrnet}.
-However, detecting lanes on monocular 2D images cannot provide accurate localization in 3D space due to the depth ambiguity.
+Over the past few years, camera-based 2D lane detection has been extensively studied and achieved impressive results~\cite{gopalan2012learning, li2016deep, lee2017vpgnet, neven2018towards, zhang2018geometric, hou2019learning, liu2021condlanenet, tabelini2021keep, han2022laneformer, zheng2022clrnet}.
+However, given 2D lane detection results, accurately localizing lanes in 3D space requires complex post-processing due to depth ambiguity.